moaz-shamim/Complete_Backend/04Profesional_Backend_Setup/QuickStart.md

 After validation, we check if the user already exists by verifying the email or username.

-Following that, we inspect certain files, checking for images and verifying the presence of an Avatar Breakpoint.
+Following that, we inspect certain files, checking for images and verifying the presence of an Avatar .
 If these files are available, we upload them to Cloudinary.

 When an image is sent to Cloudinary, it responds with a URL, which we extract and store for future use.
 Initially, the user provides an image file, and we confirm that Multer uploads it to our local server.
 Afterward, we verify whether Cloudinary successfully processes the upload.